fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.16.3 =
+* [Fixed] Fixes a bug in the [invp_archive] shortcode that prevented orderby and order query parameters from changing the order of vehicles.
+* [Fixed] Fixes a bug in the [invp_sort_by] shortcode that prevented it from working on any page other than an inventory_vehicle post type archive.
+* [Fixed] Bug fixes in the REST API class.
+Stops assuming posts_per_page and paged will be defined in the query params.
+* [Changed] Changes tested up to version number to 6.6.2.

 = 14.16.2 =
 * [Fixed] Bug fixes in the Add Media and Delete All Media buttons shown in the Classic Editor.